DerivativeOfLog7/it-keyboard-improvements/README.md

 # it-keyboard-improvements
 Extremely simple [AutoHotKey](https://www.autohotkey.com/) 2.0 scripts to add some much needed features to the Italian keyboard layout.
 I decided to share it in case anyone else finds it useful or want to use it as inspiration to create their own for their needs.
-Currently contains three hotkeys for characters whose absence I find inexcusable in the keyboard layout (´`~), accented vowels (ÀÈÉÌÒÙ) (was it that hard to assign a shortcut to them when the keyboard layout was created??), a few mathematical symbols and greek letters.
+Currently contains three hotkeys for characters whose absence I find inexcusable in the keyboard layout (´\`~), accented uppercase vowels (ÀÈÉÌÒÙ) (was it that hard to assign a shortcut to them when the keyboard layout was created??), a few mathematical symbols and greek letters.
 More symbols will be added as I see the need to have quick access on them for my use cases.

 # Layout